Thesis Title: The Genesis of Cisnormativity & the Need for a Hermeneutics of Cispicion

 In October 2017, in celebration of the launch of our sibling project in Auckland (immediately below), Jo is organising a research symposium focusing on the shared aims of bringing popular culture out of the closet; an event proposed by the MA student interns.
 As part of the event we will host one of the student leads from the New Zealand project to hear more about their work, while integrating aspects of the Orange is the New Bible project – especially relating to the Bible and television – and continuing to explore underrepresented perspectives on the Bible and contemporary culture.

 Visiting researcher, University of Auckland, New Zealand – 2017.
 Project lead: Caroline Blyth

-Jo’s role included working with students in Auckland and Sheffield to support and nuture the group.
-She attended Auckland Pride, representing the University of Auckland alongside other staff and students, faciliated events, and networked with local stakeholders.
+Jo’s role included working with students in Auckland and Sheffield to support and nurture the group.
+She attended Auckland Pride, representing the University of Auckland alongside other staff and students, facilitated events, and networked with local stakeholders.
 She was also able to share her research, and the importance of Hidden Perspectives projects with community partners at presentations in the city and at the University.

 Co-director, University of Sheffield, United Kingdom – 2015 to 2017